top of page

 Enrichment is defined as "the action of improving or enhancing the quality or value of something."

-More specifically for dogs, enrichment is the process of allow
+More specifically for dogs, enrichment is the process of allowing a dog to engage in their innate behaviors,

 "playing, chasing, smelling, chewing, and scavenging."
 It also generally involves adding something to their

-r them to carry out these behaviours.
+environment in order for them to carry out these behaviours.

 Enrichment has been known to lower stress levels and increase their ability to learn and retain information.